 80% Supervise Children

 a.
-Help children develop attitudes of sharing.
+Help child develop attitudes of sharing.

 b.
 Help children adapt to and cope with realistic situations and assist them in developing suitable habits in eating, dressing and hygiene.